CvejovicZ95/ToDo-App/README.md

 ## Project Overview

-This project involves an app where registered users can both watch movies and upload their own movies.
-The platform aims to provide a diverse selection of films while empowering users to contribute their own content, fostering a dynamic and engaging streaming experience.
+This project involves an application where users can register, log in, post tasks, edit them, and delete them.
+Additionally, administrator have the capability to log in, log out, view all users, and access their respective tasks.

 ## Features